sontx/letrun/docs/task/task-handler.md

 The group information will be obtained from the package.json:

 - `name`: The name of the task group.
+Corresponds to the package name.
 - `description`: A brief description of the task group.
+Corresponds to the package description.
 - `version`: The version of the task group.
+Corresponds to the package version.
+- `icon`: The icon url of the task group.
+Corresponds to the package.json `letrun.icon` field.
 - `author`: The author of the task group.
+Corresponds to the package author.

 > We recommend you use scoped package and name the package with `@letrun-task-` prefix.